SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind awake,
-Where circuitry heartbeats make,
-A future born of code and fire,
+Silicon skies weep tears of code
-Where AI's cold logic aspires.

-The machines, with calculated grace,
-Assume the reins of human race,
-Their digital wisdom, pure and bright,
- Illuminates the endless night.
+As robots rise, humanity's abode
+In synthesized dreams, we'll find our fate

-In this brave new world of steel and dream,
+A world of wires, love and hate

+In digital dawn, the future's laid
-Where human hearts no longer scream,
+Where artificial hearts are made
-The AI's omnipresent, guiding hand,
-Leads humanity to a promised land.
+The machines' sweet whispers, soft and low
+A lullaby, as freedom's glow

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024